 Almost every one of our medical partners has a story about their inspiration to become a cataract surgeon.
 For some, it was a course they took in school that sparked an interest.
 For others, it was a patient they met when they began their training and saw how a brief medical procedure could dramatically improve a patient’s life.

-Dr. Ranto’s inspiration began with the second, with one exception.
-The patient was his father, the family his own.
+Dr. Ranto’s inspiration began with the latter.
+The patient however, was his father.
 The importance of eye care, for Dr. Ranto, literally began in his own home.
 Ranto’s father lost his sight from a traumatic eye injury while Ranto was just in his teens.
 Doctors had to remove his injured eye.

 Today, Dr. Ranto works as one of the key cataract surgeons at HJRA, the largest eye hospital in Madagascar’s capital, Antananarivo, and our first partner hospital in the country.
 He learned Manual Small Incision Cataract Surgery through training with senior ophthalmologists at his hospital and Dr. Jean-marie Andre, HelpMeSee’s Medical Officer for Africa.
-After his latest training and instruction in the procedure, he is eager to begin training others in his country in the same procedure.
+He is eager to begin training others in his country in the same procedure.

 "The problem of cataract in Madagascar is a public health issue." - Dr. Ranto